 The content index for an app.

-A continuous variable can be any value between its minimum and maximum limits, otherwise it is a discrete variable.
+A continuous variable can be any value between its minimum and maximum limits, otherwise it's a discrete variable.
 Examples are temperature, weight, age, and time.
 Continuous variables can include fractions or portions of the value.
 The total number of blue skateboards sold is a discrete variable since we can't sell half a skateboard.

-A correlation tells us how the behavior of things are related.
+A correlation tells us how the behavior of things is related.
 If their patterns of increase and decrease are similar, then they're positively correlated.
 And if their patterns are opposite, then they're negatively correlated.
 For example, if sales of our red skateboard increase each time we run a TV marketing campaign, then sales of the red skateboard and the TV campaign are positively correlated.

 Applies to visual interactions.
 Cross-filtering removes data that doesn't apply.
 For example, selecting Moderation in the doughnut chart cross-filters the line chart.
 The line chart now displays only data points that apply to the Moderation segment.